Grave Creek Mound – One Of North America’s Most Curious Ancient Monuments

 Grave Creek Mound was constructed in stages over 100 years between 150 and 250 B.C.

-Why was it so important to the Adena people to build a massive mound like the Grave Creek Mound?
+Why was it so crucial for the Adena people to build a massive mound like the Grave Creek Mound?

 We do know that the Adena buried their dead in prominent mounds that archaeologists believe may have served as territorial markers.
 Sometimes, the mounds were accompanied by small, circular earthen enclosures that may have surrounded ritual spaces.